History of science and technology in Africa: Northern Africa and the Nile Valley

-In 295 BC, the Library of Alexandria was founded in Egypt.
+In 295 BCE, the Library of Alexandria was founded by Greeks in Egypt.
 It was considered the largest library in the classical world.

 Al-Azhar University, founded in 970~972 as a madrasa, is the chief centre of Arabic literature and Sunni Islamic learning in the world.
 The oldest degree-granting university in Egypt after the Cairo University, its establishment date may be considered 1961 when non-religious subjects were added to its curriculum.

 West Africa and the Sahel

-Three philosophical schools in Mali existed during the country's "golden age" from the 12th to the 16th centuries: University of Sankore, Sidi Yahya University, and Djinguereber University.

-By the end of Mansa Musa's reign in Mali, the Sankoré University had been converted into a fully staffed University with the largest collections of books in Africa since the Library of Alexandria.
-The Sankoré University was capable of housing 25,000 students and had one of the largest libraries in the world with between 400,000 and 1,000,000 manuscripts.
+Three madrasas or Islamic schools existed in Mali during the country's "golden age" from the 14th to the 16th centuries: Sankore Madrasah, Sidi Yahya Mosque, and Djinguereber Mosque, all in Timbuktu.
+The schools consisted of independent scholars who gave instruction to individuals or small groups of students, with special lectures sometimes given in the mosques.
+There was no overall school administration or prescribed course of study, and libraries consisted of individual private collections of manuscripts.
+Scholars were drawn from the city's wealthiest families, and instruction was explicitly religious.
+The main subjects studied by advanced scholars and students were Qur'anic studies, Arabic language, Muhammad, theology, mysticism, and law.

+In the 16th century, Timbuktu also housed as many as 150–180 maktabs (Qur'anic schools), where basic reading and recitation of the Qur'an were taught.
+These schools had an estimated peak enrollment of 4,000–5,000 pupils, including pupils from the surrounding areas.

-Timbuktu was a major center of book copying, religious groups, the sciences, and arts.
-Scholars and students came throughout world to study in its university.
-It attracted more foreign students than New York University.
+Within West Africa Timbuktu was a major center of book copying, religious groups, the Islamic sciences, and arts.
+Books were imported from North Africa and paper was imported from Europe.
+Books/manuscripts were written primarily in Arabic.

+The most famous scholar from Timbuktu was Ahmad Baba (1556–1627), who wrote primarily about Islamic law.